Luwombwa Lodge: Our full report

 In the western half of the Kasanka National Park, Luwombwa Lodge is located beside the permanent Luwombwa ......
 River, which is ideal for gentle guided canoe trips.
 It's a delightful place to stay, but very simple by the standards of many more modern safari camps.

 Luwombwa has three simple but spacious en-suite chalets with polished stone floors.
 Two are split level, with a double bed and a single downstairs and two single metal-framed camp beds on a mezzanine level.
 The upstairs area is located in the apex of the roof and is very small, so suitable only for children.
 The third chalet has a double bed and a single downstairs.
 A mosquito net is hung above each of the beds.
 The only other furniture is a small cloth-covered table with a solar light, a candle and some matches, a mosquito coil and a couple of bottles of drinking water.

 Wooden doors lead out onto a wooden veranda with views directly over the river.
-The chalets are very basic but clean and functional, with mismatched linen and curtains and threadbare towels, all of which could do with a bit of updating.
+The chalets are very basic but clean and functional.

 The bathroom, too, is functional with a flush toilet, single basin and large shower cubicle.
 Cold water is available all day.
 On request, a member of staff will fill the water container outside the bathroom with hot water boiled over a fire; the camp has no electricity.